superlinked/superlinked/README.md

 ## Articles

-- [Vector DB Comparison](https://superlinked.com/vector-db-comparison/): Open-source collaboritve comparison of vector databases by Superlinked.
+- [Vector DB Comparison](https://superlinked.com/vector-db-comparison/): Open-source collaborative comparison of vector databases by Superlinked.
 - [Vector Hub](https://superlinked.com/vectorhub/): VectorHub is a free and open-sourced learning hub for people interested in adding vector retrieval to their ML stack

 ## Support

-If you encounter any challanges during your experiments, feel free to create an [issue](https://github.com/superlinked/superlinked/issues/new?assignees=ClaireSuperlinked&labels=bug&projects=&template=bug_report.md&title=), request a [feature](https://github.com/superlinked/superlinked/issues/new?assignees=ClaireSuperlinked&labels=enhancement&projects=&template=feature_request.md&title=) or to [start a discussion](https://github.com/superlinked/superlinked/discussions/new/choose).
+If you encounter any challenges during your experiments, feel free to create an [issue](https://github.com/superlinked/superlinked/issues/new?assignees=ClaireSuperlinked&labels=bug&projects=&template=bug_report.md&title=), request a [feature](https://github.com/superlinked/superlinked/issues/new?assignees=ClaireSuperlinked&labels=enhancement&projects=&template=feature_request.md&title=) or to [start a discussion](https://github.com/superlinked/superlinked/discussions/new/choose).
 Make sure to group your feedback in separate issues and discussions by topic.
 Thank you for your feedback!